wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/entering-constants.rst

 We must also decide on a nominal max acceleration and max velocity for the robot during path-following.
 The maximum velocity value should be set somewhat below the nominal free-speed of the robot.
 Due to the later use of the ``DifferentialDriveVoltageConstraint``, the maximum acceleration value is not extremely crucial.

 .. warning:: Max velocity and acceleration, as defined here, are applied only during trajectory generation planning.
-Do not rely or expect these values to protect the robot, or anyone around the robot from encoder faults, measurement unit problems, or mismatched sign values, as the ``RamseteCommand`` itself may give values to the ``DriveSubsystem`` that can cause the robot to greatly exceed these velocities and accelerations.
+They do not limit the ``RamseteCommand`` itself, which may give values to the ``DriveSubsystem`` that can cause the robot to greatly exceed these velocities and accelerations.

 .. tabs::